Civic licences - objections and representations

-As a member of the public you can make an objection or representation to a licence application by emailing email@example.com or in writing to:
+As a member of the public you can make an objection or representation to a licence application.
+Find out:

 Head of Legal and Governance